Small living room with dining area layout

 • Studio apartments

-• Add bench seating on the wall side
+• Add a bench on the wall side

-• Chairs are only on the outer side
+• Keep chairs only on the outer side

-• Hang wall art or a mirror above the table
+• Hang a mirror or simple wall art above the table

-This layout keeps things practical and prevents the dining area from stealing too much space from your living room.
+This layout keeps things simple and prevents the dining area from taking over the room.

 Wall-Side Dining Layout for Small Living Rooms